-1 COQUILLE INDIAN TRIBAL COURT 2 3 In the Matter of Supplemental Court Rules SUPPLEMENTAL COURT 4 RULES 2002-1 5 6 REPRESENTATION IN TRIBAL COURT CASES 7 A party to a case in tribal court is not required to be represented by a licensed attorney.
-8 Tribal Law permits a party appearing in tribal court to be represented by any of the following: 9 1) himself/herself (pro se representation) 10 2) a spokesperson (tribal member or relative of the party) admitted to practice in the 11 tribal court, or 12 3) a licensed attorney admitted to practice in the Tribal Court.
-Licensing can be done 13 quickly.
-14 The Tribe does not provide individuals with legal representation at tribal expense.
-Cost 15 is only one factor to consider when deciding whether to retain professional representation.
-Many 16 individuals appear in court pro se and are able to adequately represent themselves.
-Before 17 making the decision to represent oneself, one should carefully consider the disadvantage an 18 inexperienced person may be working under in opposing a professional advocate.
-19 It should also be remembered that, whether a party appears in court pro se or represented 20 by spokesperson or attorney, the court will proceed as follows: 21 1.
-The judge will not discuss pending cases unless all parties are present at a hearing or 22 trial scheduled by the court.
-23 2.
+COQUILLE INDIAN TRIBAL COURT

+In the Matter of Supplemental Court Rules

+SUPPLEMENTAL COURT RULES 2024-05

+REPRESENTATION IN TRIBAL COURT CASES

+A party to a case in tribal court is not required to be represented by a licensed attorney.
+Tribal Law permits a party appearing in tribal court to be represented by any of the following:

+- 1) himself/herself (pro se representation) - a spokesperson (tribal member or relative of the party) admitted to practice in the tribal court, or - a licensed attorney admitted to practice in the Tribal Court.
+Licensing can be done quickly.

+The Tribe does not provide individuals with legal representation at tribal expense.
+Cost is only one factor to consider when deciding whether to retain professional representation.
+Many individuals appear in court pro se and are able to adequately represent themselves.
+Before making the decision to represent oneself, one should carefully consider the disadvantage an inexperienced person may be working under in opposing a professional advocate.

+It should also be remembered that, whether a party appears in court pro se or represented by spokesperson or attorney, the court will proceed as follows:

+1. The judge will not discuss pending cases unless all parties are present at a hearing or trial scheduled by the court.

 Pro se parties will be expected to follow the same rules as professional advocates.

-Many of these rules will be found in the Coquille Indian Tribal Court Practice Manual, copies of which are available for use in the tribal library, the Coos Bay Library, the North

-Bend Library, Southwestern Oregon Community College Library, the Coos County Law Library, and are available for purchase from the court clerk for \$15.00.
+All Tribal codes and supplemental court rules are available online at www.coquilletribe.org

-- 3. All parties will be expected to prepare pleadings and other court documents in proper form and to timely and properly serve them pursuant to applicable procedural rules. - 4.
-The court will remain neutral.
+3. All parties will be expected to prepare pleadings and other court documents in proper form and to timely and properly serve them pursuant to applicable procedural rules.

+4. The court will remain neutral.
 Therefore, the court cannot advocate an interest or position of one party, even if that party does not have professional representation.
-The court has the discretion, however, to relax strict application of rules to avoid manifest injustice. - 5.
-With rare exception, the issues to be heard at the hearing or trial will be those described in the pleadings.
-The pleadings, therefore, must be carefully written and understood. - 6.
-Hearings and trial start on time.
-Latecomers should expect that late arrival will result in waiver of the right to be heard. - 7.
-Hearings and trials proceed in an orderly manner.
+The court has the discretion, however, to relax strict application of rules to avoid manifest injustice.

+5. With rare exception, the issues to be heard at the hearing or trial will be those described in the pleadings.
+The pleadings, therefore, must be carefully written and understood.

+6. Hearings and trial start on time.
+Latecomers should expect that late arrival will result in waiver of the right to be heard.

+7. Hearings and trials proceed in an orderly manner.
 The party who has made a claim for relief has the burden of proof and presents its case first.
 The opposing party then presents its case.
 The claimant then usually has the opportunity to present a rebuttal case.
 Each witness offered by a party may be cross-examined by the opposing party.
 All witnesses testify under oath.
 Each party has the opportunity to offer tangible evidence, such as documents.
 The admissibility of all testimony and tangible evidence offered by a party may be challenged by the opposing party.
 The court will allow each party to be heard on all issues involved in the case before the court makes rulings and before the court makes the final decision in the case.
 The process is orderly and deliberate.
-There is never a need for a party to interrupt. - 8.
-Parties must prepare themselves for hearings and trials.
+There is never a need for a party to interrupt.

+8. Parties must prepare themselves for hearings and trials.
 The court will not prepare for a party.
 The attendance of witnesses must be arranged by each party, and each party must assemble and organize the tangible evidence it wishes to present.
 Tribal court proceedings are subject to discovery rules that govern the sharing of information between parties prior to courtroom appearances.
 Discovery rules are found in the Coquille Rules of Tribal Procedure (CRCP).
 Rules of admissibility of evidence in court are found in the Coquille Evidence Code (CEC).
-CRCP and CEC are included in the Tribal Court Practice Manual.